simone188535/email_template/README.md

 This is a middleman application that generates html for emails.
 You can view example emails and there setup under the data/examples and source/examples folder.

+All responsive emails use the Antwort Responsive Layouts for Email (http://internations.github.io/antwort/).
+The framework supports the all email clients and is one of the few that can handle older versions of Android as well as Outlook and Lotus Notes.

 TO DEVELOP:

 clone this repository, cd to it, bundle, and run middleman. at localhost:4567 will be the root file, which is a link to the newsletter (currently).